 (Figure 1) estimates aerobic capacity from running performance.
 Students are instructed to run a mile as fast as possible.
 Walking is permitted for students who cannot run the total distance.
 The time taken to complete the run is recorded in minutes and seconds.
-Students who do not complete the One-Mile Run should be marked with a code of 59 minutes and 59 seconds.
+Students who do not complete the One-Mile Run should be given a time of 59 minutes and 59 seconds.
 For these students, this test will be scored Incomplete and reported as Needs Improvement.

-The equation used for estimating $VO_2$ max for the One-Mile Run is provided in Figure 2.
+The equation used for estimating $VO_2max$ for the One-Mile Run is provided in Figure 2.
 The PFT data collection requirements, including the acceptable values, for the One-Mile Run are shown in Table 2.